jparyani/mediagoblin/docs/hackinghowto.rst

-This way the web server will block on processing items until they are done, but you don't need to run celery separately (which is probably good enough for development purposes).
+This way the web server will block on processing items until they are done, but you don't need to run celery separately (which is probably good enough for development purposes, but something you almost certainly shouldn't do in production).

 Running the test suite